 CONSOLIDATED FINANCIAL STATEMENTS

-Your Directors have pleasure in attaching the Audited ConsolidatedFinancial Statements pursuant to Companies Act 2013 and SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015.
-The ConsolidatedFinancial Statements presented by your Company have been prepared as per Ind AS andinclude the financial results of its Subsidiary CompaniesAssociate and Joint venture Companies.
+Your Directors have pleasure in attaching the Audited ConsolidatedFinancial Statements for the year under review pursuant to Companies Act 2013 and SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015.
+The ConsolidatedFinancial Statements presented by your Company have been prepared as per Ind AS andinclude the financial results of its Subsidiary companies Associates and Joint Venturecompanies.

-A brief resume of Directors being appointed along with the natureof their expertise their shareholding in your Company and other details as stipulatedunder Regulation 36 (3) of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 is appended as an annexure to the Notice of the ensuing Annual GeneralMeeting.
+In its meeting held on May 11 2021 the Board of Directors at therecommendation of Nomination and Remuneration Committee has approved the re-appointmentof Mr. Sanjay Dalmia (DIN: 03469908) as Executive Director of the Company for a furtherperiod of 3 years effective from August 8 2021 subject to approval of shareholders of theCompany.
+A brief resume of directors being appointed / re-appointed along with the natureof their expertise their shareholding in your Company and other details as stipulatedunder Regulation 36 (3) of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 is appended as an annexure to the Notice of the ensuing Annual GeneralMeeting.

 Nomination and Remuneration Committee

 Stakeholder's Relationship Committee